No power, blocked roads add to frustrations after Hurricane Irma

 Irma, which stretched 650 miles from east to west, has pummeled at least nine states -- deluging streets, knocking over trees and destroying homes along the way.

-President Donald Trump is set to make his first visit to the region Thursday to see the devastation.
+President Donald Trump plans to visit the region Thursday to see the devastation.